mdn/content/files/en-us/web/css/css_conditional_rules/index.md

 CSS conditional rules now include feature queries; the `@supports` at-rule enables targeting CSS styles based on a user-agent's CSS capabilities.
 Additional conditions include which selector, font-formats, and font-techs are supported.

-The CSS conditional rules module also expanded `@media` to enable nesting at-rules with the [CSS media queries](/en-US/docs/Web/CSS/CSS_media_queries) removing unused media types while adding many media features and conditions that can be targeted.
+The CSS conditional rules module also expands `@media` to enable nesting at-rules, with the related [CSS media queries](/en-US/docs/Web/CSS/CSS_media_queries) module removing unused media types and adding many media features and conditions that can be targeted.

 The [CSS container queries module](/en-US/docs/Web/CSS/CSS_container_queries) defines similar conditional rules, but based on an element's parent rather than the viewport.